 Rockstar is to video games what Apple is to the personal electronics industry.
 Before Rockstar, video game companies predominantly catered to little kids and geeks with G-rated titles that were churned out as fast as possible to make room for the next batch.
 Now consider this: Rockstar spent $250 million dollars to develop "Grand Theft Auto 5" (GTA5).
 That's bigger than the budgets of "The Avengers", "Iron Man 3" and even "Avatar".

-$250 million on one game sounds like a risky bet, right?
+You would think $250 million on one game sounds like a risky bet, right?
 Well it turns out that GTAV had three million pre-orders at $60 per order, months before the actual release.
 The game's predecessor, "Grand Theft Auto IV" sold $500 million worth of units in its first week of release.
-When GTAV was eventually released in September 2013, it brought in $1 billion worth sales within three days, absolutely obliterating all sales records.
-So where'd this all start out?
+When GTAV was eventually released in September 2013, it brought in $1 billion worth of sales within three days, absolutely obliterating all sales records.
+So where'd this all start?

 It was the early 1980s, and Dizzy Gillespie, the legendary jazz musician, had just been introduced to the son of a wealthy London attorney named Walter Houser.
 Walter just happened to be the co-owner of a jazz joint called Ronnie Scott's club in London's Soho district.
 Gillespie asked Sam Houser what he wanted to be when he grew up.
 Sam, who was not yet a teenager, did not even pause before replying: "A bank robber".